-After four weeks the gin will be a gorgeous deep red colour and the fruit will look rather sad.
+- After two weeks the gin will be a gorgeous deep red colour and the fruit will look rather sad.

-Make a pretty label and add a note saying that this is great serves either on its own as a shot (room temperature or ice cold – the choice is yours) or as a long drink with tonic or soda.
+This is great served either on its own as a shot (room temperature or ice cold – the choice is yours) or as a long drink with tonic or soda.

 Blackberry And Apple Gin (aka Brambly Apple Gin) makes a great gift for foodie friends, it’s so easy to make and really tasty and unusual too.

 PS Five years on and this is still one of the most popular recipes on my blog!

 Looking for more blackberry recipes to try?
 Then check these out before you go;